mohammed-rampurawala/extract_android_data/README.md

 #### Note
 Everytime files are extracted it will be stored in sdcard and older files will be renewed but on Desktop/Finder new directory will be created.
+To view encrypted db using the sqlcipher.
+You can use [sqlitebrowser](www.sqlitebrowser.org) you need to have the PassPhrase which was used to encrypt sqlite database.

 Download executable file from [Android Extract Data](https://goo.gl/eqTVfm)